-Theodota Nantsou, Head of Environmental Policy at WWF Greece, also participated as a scientific partner in the formulation of the Action Plan.
-In addition, 17 scientists with an international presence, coming primarily from the academic community, contributed their constructive comments to the Environment and Climate Action Plan for the period up to 2030.
+Theodota Nantsou, Head of Environmental Policy at WWF Greece, also participated as a scientific partner in drawing up the Action Plan.
+In addition, 17 scientists with international reputations, primarily in the academic community, offered constructive comments to the Environment and Climate Action Plan for the period up to 2030.

-The Action Plan is organised in seven main sections, which focus on the major environmental challenges currently facing our generation and expected to also be face the next one: 1.
+The Action Plan is organised into seven main sections, focusing on the major environmental challenges facing the current generation and expected to face the next: 1.
 Climate stability, 2.
 Conservation of biodiversity, 3.
 Clean air, 4.
 Healthy soils and clean waters, 5.
 Circular economy and conservation of natural resources, 6.
 Human health and the state of the environment, 7.
 Active Civil Society.

-Each section presents the existing data and puts forward proposals for improving the country’s performance and achieving a coherent and effective environmental and climate policy.
-Viewed in their entirety, these proposals form a package of 10 cross-cutting reforms, aimed at unlocking the country’s best forces for a climate-neutral and ecologically sustainable future:
+Each section presents the existing data and offers proposals on how to improve the country’s performance and implement a coherent and effective environmental and climate policy.
+Viewed in their entirety, these proposals form a package of ten cross-cutting reforms which seek to unlock the country’s greatest strengths in order to achieve a climate-neutral and ecologically sustainable future:

-- Holding of two debates in the Parliament annually, at the level of party leaders, on the country’s progress in all environmental protection areas, on the degree of achievement of the sustainability indicators and on the path towards climate neutrality.
+- Holding of two debates each year in the Greek Parliament, at the level of party leaders, on the country’s progress in all areas of environmental protection, the extent to which sustainability indicators have been achieved and the path towards climate neutrality.

 - Completion of spatial planning and abolition of off-plan construction.

 - Sound legislation, with emphasis on simplicity, clarity, scientific documentation of the regulations introduced, and broad and transparent consultation.